 ECN monitoring by: UK Centre for Ecology & Hydrology

 Ecological Continuity Trust experiment(s)

 Min. altitude: 290 m

-This site lies in the North Pennine uplands of England.
-It is England's highest and largest terrestrial National Nature Reserve (NNR).
-Habitats include exposed summits, blanket peatlands, upland grasslands, pastures, hay meadows and deciduous woodland.
-A large part of the catchment of the River Tees, from its source near Great Dun Fell to High Force waterfall, is included in the reserve.
-The Trout Beck, which has its catchment entirely within the Moor House National Nature Reserve, is an ECN Freshwater Site.
+This site lies in the North Pennine uplands of England and has an area of 74 km2.
+It is England's highest and largest terrestrial National Nature Reserve (NNR), a UNESCO Biosphere Reserve and a European Special Protection Area.
+Habitats include exposed summits, extensive blanket peatlands, upland grasslands, pastures, hay meadows and deciduous woodland.
+Altitude ranges from 290 to 850 m and a large part of the catchment of the River Tees, from its source near Great Dun Fell to High Force waterfall, is included in the reserve.
+The site comprises two areas divided by Cow Green Reservoir, which were each separate NNRs until 1999.

 The Moor House area was in the first group of NNRs created in England when it was designated in 1952.
 It extends from the upper edge of enclosed land in the Eden Valley, over the Great Dun Fell (848 m), Little Dun Fell and Knock Fell to the upper end of Cow Green Reservoir on the River Tees.
 The Tees forms its northern boundary.
 The geology is Carboniferous in age, with alternating strata of limestone, sandstone and shale into which the dolerite of the Great Whin Sill intrudes.
 The gently sloping eastern side of the area is overlain by glacial till, making poor drainage, which has led to the development of blanket bog with peat 2-3 m deep.
 The vegetation here is dominated by Eriophorum (cotton grass), Calluna vulgaris (heather), and Sphagnum mosses.
 The western side of the area is steeper and the soils and vegetation are more variable.